enabledhq/enabledhq.github.io/_posts/2016-08-31-jobs-to-be-done.md

 # Introducing Jobs to Be Done

-Now imagine yourself in this scenario: You have an idea for a product, or a product upgrade.
-Doesn’t matter if it’s a physical or a software product.
+Now imagine yourself in this scenario: You are embarking on a new product development journey for a physical or software solution.

 (Optional steps: You conduct a market/persona research to confirm your hunch that “this would work.”
 Some focus group participants even give you what seems to be valuable insight into the features they want.)